What is a Centralised Supply Chain?

 You can probably guess that this is a ‘how long is a piece of string?’ question.

 What it boils down to is whatever the organisation in question needs.
-Many companies find having firm, centralised control over their entire supply chain improves cost and strategic efficiencies and help them achieve higher profits.
+Many companies find that having firm, centralised control over their entire supply chain improves cost and strategic efficiencies and helps them achieve higher profits.
 That extra control allows them to steer the ship in a very precise direction.

 Then you have your third option, which is adopting a hybrid somewhere between the two.
 You can learn more about what that might look like in our case study below.